OteRobotics/realant/README.md

 For PrusaSlicer, use 20% gyroid infill, 0.2mm layer height, no top and bottom layers.

+## RealAnt Main Board Firmware

-Install Arduino and setup Robotis OpenCM9.04 board support, and then upload the OpenCM9.04 firmware from `ant11_cmd_dxl` folder.
+For the OpenCM9.04A board, install Arduino and setup Robotis OpenCM9.04 board support, and then upload the OpenCM9.04 firmware from `ant11_cmd_dxl` folder.

+For the Ote Robotics RealAnt Main Board v1.2 with Arduino Nano 33 IoT, install Arduino and use firmware from `ant14_cmd_dxl_nano33iot` folder.
+You also need to install the forked DynamixelSDK from this folder into Arduino libraries.

 ## Pose Estimation Calibration and Testing